TERMINOLOGY

 Controlled Environment – A weather-proof, climate-regulated factory setting for consistent quality.

-Permanent Foundation – The structural base where a modular home is placed (slab, crawl space, or basement).
+Permanent Foundation – The structural base where a modular home is placed.
+For modular construction, you can place the home on a crawl space or a basement, both of which are permanent foundations.

 Home Set – The on-site process of placing factory-built modules on the foundation and finishing assembly.